 At first, they may not look exactly the same, however, in the given context e.g. in browser bar as a part of a domain name, or as a single word where there is no surrounding text from the same script for distinguishing, they can create visual confusion.

 A label can be considered to have a cross-script variant label only if "all" the constituent characters/aksharas have an equivalent confusable in the other script.
-If there is even one single character/akshara which does not have an equivalent visual confusable in other script, it essentially provides a visually distinguishability and hence a non-confusable string.
+If there is even one single character/akshara which does not have an equivalent visual confusable in other script, it essentially provides a visual distinction and hence a non-confusable string.